Col de Pau and Col de Burcq

 Description of the walk

 In Oloron-Ste-Marie, head towards the Col du Somport until you reach the Pont de Lescun.
-Cross the bridge and, at the first crossroads, Pont du Roy, leave the road to Lescun and take the D339 towards Lhers.
-After several bends and hairpin bends, you will arrive on the D340.
+Cross the bridge and, at the first junction (Pont du Roy), leave the Route de Lescun and take the D339 towards Lhers.
+After several bends and hairpin turns, you’ll reach the D340.
 Turn right, then take thefirst road on the left.
-Follow this small main road, Route du Col de Pau, ignoring the successive turnings, until you reach the small car park at Labrénère.
-Note: a map may be useful to find this place.
+Follow this small main road, the Route du Col de Pau, ignoring the successive turn-offs, until you reach the small car park at Labrénère.
+Note: a map may be useful to find your way there.

-(S/E) Take the track heading south until you reach a small bridge.
-Cross the bridge to reach the right bank of the Ruisseau Labrénère.
-Go up the valley and join the track coming from the left bank.
+(S/E) Take the track, heading due south, to a small bridge.
+Cross it to reach the right bank of the Ruisseau Labrénère.
+Head up the valley and join the track coming from the left bank.

-(1) Continue climbing, still heading south, first along the right bank of the stream to reach the Fontaine de Lamatche.
+(1) Continue climbing, still heading south, initially following the stream on the right bank to reach the Fontaine de Lamatche.

-(2) Turn here, making a wide loop to the west, until you reach a footbridge over the Labrénère stream.
+(2) Turn off here, taking a wide circular loop westwards, until you reach a footbridge over the Ruisseau Labrénère.

 (3) Cross to the left bank and follow the path along the stream.
-You will soon reach the edge of the National Park.
+You will soon reach the boundary of the National Park.

-(4) Continue along the left bank and, after a few hairpin bends, you will reach the Pénot and Itchaxe huts.
+(4) Continue along the left bank and, after a few bends, reach the Pénot and Itchaxe huts.

-(5) Continue along the path, heading south-west, then south, until you reach the Cabanes de Bonaris.
+(5) Continue along the path, south-west, then south, to the Bonaris huts.

-(6) Take the path heading south and follow the numerous tight bends until you reach the Col de Pau on the French-Spanish border, marked by border cross 276.
+(6) Take the path due south and, via numerous tight hairpin bends, emerge at the Col de Pau, on the French-Spanish border, marked by Border Cross 276.

-(7) Now walk along the ridge to the left to reach the Col de Burcq.
+(7) Now walk along the ledge to the left of the ridge to reach the Col de Burcq.

-(8) Follow the same route in reverse to return to the car park at Labrénère (S/E).
+(8) Follow the same route in the opposite direction to return to the Labrénère car park (S/E).

 Waypoints